kube-nfv/kube-vim-api/openapiv2/gen/python/docs/ViVnfmApi.md

 # **vi_vnfm_query_images**
 > PbQueryImagesResponse vi_vnfm_query_images(image_query_filter_value=image_query_filter_value)

-This operation allows querying the information of software images in the image repository managed by the VIM.
+Software Image Management Interface Requirements: The Software Image Management interface produced by the VIM on the reference point Vi-Vnfm shall support querying information of software image(s) from the VIM.
 Result: As a result of this operation, the producer (VIM) shall indicate to the consumer (VNFM) whether or not it was possible to process the query

 ### Example